Sunshine Coast Acupuncture: Treating What We Treat Best…

 Fertility & IVF Support

 Acupuncture has been shown help to optimise blood flow to the uterus and ovaries (2), and improve the receptivity of the uterine lining (3), which is important for a healthy conception and pregnancy.
 Acupuncture and Chinese Medicine have been shown to increase pregnancy rates in women undergoing IVF treatment (4,5).
+We work frequently with patients undergoing IVF cycles or fertility treatment at local clinics such as Fertility Solutions.

 Research has shown acupuncture to be effective in the relief of pain of the back or pelvis during pregnancy, and may be used for a number of other conditions that may arise during pregnancy including nausea, headaches and more(6).